Reviews You Can Rely On

 In contrast, on a route like the Zodiac, where many of the belays are hanging, it is nice to have two medium-sized bags (4000-5000 cu in) because it is easier to access what you need.
 You don't need to worry about the bags getting hung up because the wall is so overhanging.

-Small haul bags (less than 4500 cu in like the Quarter Dome) are sometimes the most versatile size and sometimes unnecessary.
+Small haul bags (less than 4500 cu in) like the Metolius Quarter Dome Haul Bag or the Black Diamond Wall Hauler 40 are sometimes the most versatile size and sometimes unnecessary.
 They are excellent for overhanging routes if you can fit everything into one of these and one medium bag.
 They excel at fast and light walls like the Regular Route of Half Dome (that is, if you can get everything to fit inside).
 We used a small bag on a one-night ascent of the Salathé Wall on El Capitan, but we packed exceptionally light, brought tiny sleeping bags, and climbed it in August.
 A small haul bag is the least essential bag for big walls, but it is the most useful for non-big wall activities.
 They have great crag packs because they fit in a ton of stuff and are free-standing.
-We use the Quarter Dome to deliver all SuperTopo books to the post office.
+We've even used the Quarter Dome to deliver all SuperTopo books to the post office.

 The waterproofness of a haul bag is directly related to the material it's made from and its closure system.
 As discussed above, the more waterproof a closure system is, the less convenient it will be.
-We again found Metolius bags made from more waterproof material and a better closure system.
+Though the river-style closures of the Metolius bags are constructed from mostly waterproof material, Black Diamond might have surpassed them with their updated fleet of Wall Haulers.

 Conclusion

-After purchasing and testing the eight best haul bags on the market, we were able to discern which performed the best for everything from multi-day adventures to quick outings to the crag.
+After purchasing and testing eight of the best haul bags on the market, we were able to discern which bags were best-suited for everything from multi-day adventures to quick outings to the crag based on overall performance and side by side comparison.